 While open-heart (surgical) aortic valve replacement is the gold standard treatment for severe aortic valve stenosis, there are patients who may not be able to undergo traditional surgery because of factors such as age, history of heart disease, frailty, or other health issues.
 For these patients, TAVR may be an option.

 During TAVR, the replacement valve is inserted through a small cut in the thigh into an artery.
 Doctors use a tube-based delivery system (catheter) to navigate the valve to the heart.
-The valve is then expanded into place using a balloon located at the tip of the catheter.
+Then, the doctor expands the valve into place using a balloon located at the tip of the catheter.

-At Intermountain Heart Institute, we have over four years of experience with the TAVR procedure.
-We were the first in Utah perform TAVR and the only center to be involved in the research and development of this procedure.
+At Intermountain Heart Institute, we have over five years of experience with the TAVR procedure.
+We were the first in Utah perform TAVR and the only center to be involved in the procedure's research and development.

 Patients are evaluated by our Heart Valve and Structural Heart Disease Program to determine whether this procedure is a good option.
 In certain cases, TAVR may not be an appropriate because of co-existing medical conditions or other disease processes.

 For those who are candidates for TAVR, this therapy may provide relief from the often debilitating symptoms associated with severe symptomatic native aortic valve stenosis.

 TAVR is a significant procedure involving general anesthesia, and placement of the valve is associated with specific contraindications as well as serious adverse effects, including risks of death, stroke, damage to the artery used for insertion of the valve, major bleeding, and other life-threatening and serious events.
 In addition, the longevity of the valves' function is not yet known.